Martin-Bernstein/Trickling_up.jl/README.md

 julia> Pkg.instantiate()    #Install necessary files julia> include("run.jl")    #Execute replication
 ```

 3. The above will output the table and figures to `/path/to/pkg/output`.
-You can check that the files `figure1.pdf`,`figure4.pdf`, `table1.tex`, and `table1.pdf` have been newly written into the `output` folder, and that they correspond to the figures in the original paper (the manuscript is at `auclertoriginal/tricklingup.pdf`).
+You can check that the files `figure1.pdf`,`figure4.pdf`, `table1.tex`, and `table1.pdf` have been newly written into the `output` folder.
+You can check that they correspond to the figures in the original paper [here](auclertoriginal/tricklingup.pdf).

 # Replicating with the docker container
 The docker image for this project is available on DockerHub and is called martinbernstein/trickling-up-docker.
 The steps below describe how to run a contained from this project and view its output.
-(If you are familiar with Docker, the `Dockerfile` in this repository was used to construct the Docker image.)
+(If you are familiar with Docker, the [`Dockerfile`](Dockerfile) in this repository was used to construct the Docker image.)

 ## Software requirements
 1. `Docker` in order to access and run the container.
-You can download the latest version of Docker desktop [here](https://www.docker.com/products/docker-desktop/).
+Download the latest version of Docker desktop [here](https://www.docker.com/products/docker-desktop/).

 ## Replication using the command line